 Celtic in the Champions League: When is the draw, is it on TV, how to watch, 32 confirmed teams, who could Celtic face

+Celtic Champions League draw: When is the draw, is it on TV, how to watch, 32 confirmed teams, who could Celtic face

-The play-off round second leg result condemned Rangers to a 7-3 aggregate defeat and means Michael Beale’s side will now drop into Europa League – the draw for which is made on Friday – where Aberdeen could join them if they beat BK Hacken at Pittodrie on Thursday.
+The play-off round second leg defeat condemned Rangers to a 7-3 aggregate scoreline and means Michael Beale’s side will now drop into Europa League – the draw for which is made on Friday – where Aberdeen could join them if they beat BK Hacken at Pittodrie on Thursday.

 The draw for the Champions League group stages will see Celtic placed among the lowest seeds in pot four, while Rangers are likely to be ranked in pot two for the Europa League, the tournament they reached the final of in 2022 before losing to Eintracht Frankfurt on penalties.